-During the current Pandemic where we are all stuck at home, it is easy to let your emotions get the better of you.
-On July 2nd, 2020, a renowned streamer, Byron ‘Reckful’ Bernstein had lost his battle with mental illness (he was only 31 years old).
-He was honored in World of Warcraft community with members of both factions on multiple servers and realms all gathering in Stormwind cathedral.
+During the current Pandemic, where we are all stuck at home, it is easy to let your emotions get the better of you.
+On July 2, 2020, a renowned streamer, Byron ‘Reckful’ Bernstein, lost his battle with mental illness (he was only 31 years old).
+He was honored in the World of Warcraft community with members of both factions on multiple servers and realms, all gathering in Stormwind Cathedral.
 All these players gathered to honor Reckful and took a knee to pay respects.
-Since this event, Blizzard has made an NPC named Reckful who is a rogue trainer to remember him.
+Since this event, Blizzard has made an NPC named Reckful,who is a rogue trainer, to remember him.

 Where It Began